 Jetpack is simple, and it works.
 It really does too much but is yet user-friendly and easy to set up.
 It takes care of different aspects of your blog, including traffic growth, security, widgets, image performance, etc., and does it all of from a centralized WordPress dashboard.
 Jetpack is famous for its sharing, related posts, and enhanced distribution functionalities.
 This will help you expose your blog content to a wider audience.
 It simplifies overall blog management and will be a good addition to it.

 It is listed under "WordPress" > "WordPress Plugins".
 The author name is Automattic.
 The name of the publisher is WordPress Plugin Repository.
 It was first get available on January 20, 2011.
-On July 04, 2019, it was last get upgraded.
+It was last get upgraded on September 06, 2019.

 It’s one of the most simple and easy to use plugins I’ve used so far.
 If you want to duplicate any of your posts or pages, Duplicate Post will let you do that with a single click.
 As soon as you have the plugin running on your blog, you can immediately clone your posts, create new drafts, copy the content to new drafts, and do all of this from the posts admin area.
 You can exclude some posts types from being cloned and set user roles who can clone or copy your content.

 It is listed under "WordPress" > "WordPress Plugins".
-The name of the author is Enrico Battocchi.
-The publisher is WordPress Plugin Repository.
-It was first get available on December 05, 2007.
-It was last get upgraded on July 10, 2019.
+The author name is Enrico Battocchi.
+The name of the publisher is WordPress Plugin Repository.
+It was first get released on December 05, 2007.
+It was last get updated on July 18, 2019.

 TablePress allows you to easily create and embed responsive tables to any of your posts and pages without touching a single line of code.
 You can include any type of data in the tables and edit them any time directly from the spreadsheet-like interface.
 The tables can be displayed anywhere on your blog as widgets with the provided shortcodes.
 The plugin features an advanced styling editor, where you can give the tables custom look and feel with absolutely no HTML knowledge.

 It is listed under "WordPress" > "WordPress Plugins".
-The name of the author is Tobias Bäthge.
+The author name is Tobias Bäthge.
 The name of the publisher is WordPress Plugin Repository.
-It was first get published on June 14, 2012.
-On May 06, 2019, it was last get upgraded.
+It was first get released on June 14, 2012.
+It was last get upgraded on May 06, 2019.

 With Newsletter you can easily create unlimited newsletters, build an extensive email list and ultimately get more subscribers to your blog.
 It features a responsive drag & drop email composer, which will help you create any kind of emails.
 It also comes with a customizable subscription widget and displays a subscription checkbox on the standard WordPress registration form.
 The plugin has an advanced email tracking functionality to help you get the most out of your emails.
 Also, there is a variety of customizable email themes that you can adjust to your needs.

 It is listed under "WordPress" > "WordPress Plugins".
-The name of the author is Stefano Lissa & The Newsletter Team.
-It is published by WordPress Plugin Repository.
-It was first get available on May 23, 2009.
-It was last get upgraded on July 11, 2019.
+It is developed by Stefano Lissa & The Newsletter Team.
+The publisher name is WordPress Plugin Repository.
+It was first get published on May 23, 2009.
+It was last get updated on September 19, 2019.

 I’ve tried and tested tons of WordPress plugins, for quality, functionality, features, and ease of use and this short list is the result of it.
 You can find truly feature-packed WordPress plugins which are also incredibly easy to customize and use.
 If you’re a new member to the WordPress community, these plugins will be a good starting point for you and equip your blog with some great functionality along the way.